rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 ## Specifications

-As we already mention for this approach we will have to work in two different parts:
+As we already mention for this approach we had to work in two different parts:

-- Node: we will need to modify the actual node in order to accept and manage remote connections for Light Clients
+- Node: Modify the actual node in order to accept and manage remote connections for Light Clients
-- Clients SDK: we will need to implement the SDKs for the languages we want to support on the light client side.
-Initially the languages are: JavaScript (web and React native), Android and iOS.
+- Clients SDK: Implement the SDKs for the languages we want to support on the light client side.
+At the moment the only supported language is JavaScript (web and React native), but supporting Android and iOS is on the roadmap.

-Requirements
+*Requirements*

 1. Two node modes, hub and full.
 Hub will work as a full node, but users can run the Hub node as a full node only.
 2. Light clients must be able to register to the Lumino Hub.
 This means that they will communicate with the Lumino Hub and start an onboarding process.